shopware/docs/guides/plugins/apps/clientside-to-app-backend.md

 {% tab title="Custom" %}

-Fetch the shop by the `shopware-app-shop-id` header and create a JWT verifier with the app secret as HMAC-SHA256 secret.
-Verify the JWT token (shopware-app-token) with the verifier
+Fetch the shop by the `shopware-app-shop-id` header and create a JWT verifier with the app secret as `HMAC-SHA256` secret.
+Verify the JWT token (shopware-app-token) with the verifier.

 {% endtab %}